josbouten/bioplot/README.md

 Usage
 -----
-See rst or html documentation and bioplot.cfg.
+See rst or html documentation (in doc/_build/html/) and bioplot.cfg.